greenpeace/planet4-docker-compose/README.md

 Download the latest sql file of default content: [v0.1.17.sql.gz](https://storage.googleapis.com/planet4-default-content/planet4-defaultcontent_wordpress-v0.1.17.sql.gz).

-Login to phpMyAdmin, as described above, to import it.
+Login to phpmyadmin, as described above, to import it.
 Select the `planet4_dev` database and go to *Import*.

 ### Create Wordpress admin user